ChongjianGE/CARE/README.md

 Relpace the original data path in care/data/dataset_lmdb (Line7 and Line40) with your new {data_path}.

 >📋  Note that we use the lmdb file to speed-up the data-processing procedure.
+>
+>📋  We also provide code to load data with the single image(.jpg) file.

 ## Training